Michael E. Paris

-Amanda Janaskie is the Director of Membership & Programs at the Council for Quality Growth, where she is responsible for membership recruitment and retention and oversees all of the Council’s programs including the annual Four Pillar Tribute, the State of the County series, and the Redevelopment Forums.
+Katie Smith is the new Director of Membership and Programs at the Council for Quality Growth, where she will be responsible for membership recruitment and retention, as well as the management of the Council’s premier programs such as the Opportunity Outlooks, CID Reception, Four Pillar Tribute, State of the County Addresses, and beyond.

 Membership Services & Operations Manager

 Nikki is the Member Services and Operations Manager at the Council for Quality Growth.
 She grew up in Pennsylvania and moved to Atlanta in 2009.
 Nikki has a Bachelor’s Degree in Psychology from Indiana University of Pennsylvania and a Masters of Social Work, Community Partnerships Degree from Georgia State.
 Prior to working at the Council, Nikki was the Investments and Operations Coordinator for the United Way of Greater Atlanta.
 She currently lives in Brookhaven with her husband and their two dogs.

 Senior Policy Analyst

 Taylor served as the Governor’s lead budgetary policy analyst to the departments of Community Affairs, Economic Development, the Secretary of State, and the Office of Workforce Development.
 In this role, Taylor worked with elected officials and agency executives to craft and advance policy and budgetary objectives impacting economic development and workforce preparedness issues at the state and local level.
 Taylor has a proven track record of bringing stakeholders together to collaborate on, and adopt fiscal and procedural strategies involving licensing and permitting, critical infrastructure, and land use, among other areas indispensable to quality growth in the Metro Atlanta area.